IIYAMA12/real-time-web/readme.md

 }, 1000);
 ```

-Check every second, if a client his/her last ping time hasn't been updated for 5 seconds.
+Check every second, if a client his/her last ping time has(n't) been updated for 5 seconds.

 <details>